- Profiling type

 - Start immediately

-If checked, dotTrace will start collecting profiling data right after the launch.
-Otherwise, dotTrace will start collecting this information only after you manually turn it on in the Performance Controller window.
+If selected, dotTrace will start collecting profiling data right after the launch.
+Otherwise, dotTrace will start collecting this information only after you manually select it in the Performance Controller window.

 - Time measurement